Melissa Byroade represents domestic and international clients in litigation and international arbitration, with a focus on environmental litigation.

 Representing Continental Transfert Technique Limited in an action against Nigeria involving the enforcement of an arbitration award and a foreign judgment confirming the award.
 The court ruled that both the award and the judgment are enforceable, and issued a judgment for approximately $430 million in favor of the client.
 In continuing proceedings, obtained an unprecedented award of sanctions against Nigeria for failing to comply with post-judgment discovery regarding its assets in the United States.

-Represented an international entertainment technology company in a multimillion-dollar arbitration of a dispute with a Panamanian company concerning the purchase and development of movie theaters in Central America, South America and the Caribbean.
+Represented an international entertainment technology company in a multimillion-dollar ICDR arbitration of a dispute with a Panamanian company concerning the purchase and development of movie theaters in Central America, South America and the Caribbean.
 Handled all aspects in connection with testimony of legal experts, including preparing witness statements and hearing testimony.
-The arbitration was administered by the International Centre for Dispute Resolution.

 Represented a European client in connection with an investment treaty claim against a Middle Eastern country.